makersacademy/takeaway-challenge/README.md

        ':..:'                ':..:'

  ```
-This programme allows a user to order a take-away from their local takeaway restaurant.
+This programme allows a user to order a take-away from their local restaurant.

 I created this programme for a weekend challenge at [Makers Academy](https://github.com/makersacademy).
 See [User Stories](#user-stories) for more information on the programme's requirements.